Industrial Products & Services

 Delivering industry insights

-The Process and Industrial Products (P&IP) industry includes some of the world’s most complex and diverse organizations including chemicals, metals, industrial products, and forest, paper and packaging.
+The Industrial Products and Services (IP&S) industry includes some of the world’s most complex and diverse organizations including chemicals, metals, industrial products, and forest, paper & packaging.
 It is important to understand exactly where and how they fit in the value chain at any given moment―a steep challenge given the potentially volatile nature of nearly every market segment in today’s global economy.

 About Deloitte’s Industrial Products & Services practice

-We have helped many P&IP companies navigate through their toughest challenges, with an integrated approach that translates into more powerful results across the whole business―faster.
+We have helped many IP&S companies navigate through their toughest challenges, with an integrated approach that translates into more powerful results across the whole business―faster.
 Deloitte serves companies across multiple sub-sectors including:

 - Chemicals & Specialty Materials